Aauustiin/CSSUnityWorkshop/README.md

 #### Falling

 One of the things that Unity handles is the simulation of physics.
 We can tell Unity to include our bird in its physics simulations by giving it a component called “Rigidbody 2D”.
 Do this by selecting the bird, clicking add component in the inspector view, and then selecting Physics 2D → Rigidbody 2D.
-If you press play again, you should see that the bird is able to fall!
+If you press play again, you should see that [the bird is able to fall](https://i.imgur.com/vsncYAf.gifv)!

-ADD GIF HERE

 > Note: You can change the physical properties of the bird (e.g. its mass, to what extent it's affected by gravity) by changing the options listed under the Bird's Rigidbody 2D component in the inspector.